Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 Thomas Paine, A True Social Entrepreneur and Inventor

-At the war’s end, Paine was a popular hero, known by all as “Common Sense.”
-Joel Barlow, an American diplomat and poet who had served as a chaplain to the Continental Army, wrote: “Without the pen of Paine, the sword of Washington would have been wielded in vain.”
-And yet Paine was not finished.
-To him, America possessed extraordinary political, economic, and cultural potential.
-But he did not see that potential as belonging to Americans alone.
+At the war’s end, Paine emerged as a popular hero, widely recognized as “Common Sense.”
+Joel Barlow, an American diplomat and poet who served as a chaplain in the Continental Army, famously remarked, “Without the pen of Paine, the sword of Washington would have been wielded in vain.”
+Yet Paine’s work was far from over.
+He saw America’s political, economic, and cultural potential as extraordinary, but he did not view this potential as solely for Americans.
+Paine considered himself a “citizen of the world,” despite his English birth, American adoption, and French honors.
+Nonetheless, the United States always remained central in his thoughts and evident in his labors, and his later writings continued to influence the young nation’s events and developments.

 First proposed seal of the United States, 1776